-- 1 climatic characteristics and features in a seamless way over the whole territory.
-Rainfall B.C., - 2 by helping the system to better model some characteristics not completely captured even by a - 3 high-resolution meteorological reanalysis, contributes in a relevant way to improve the results - 4 even in very small basins (Area < 30-50 km2) generally affected by structural - 5 underestimation.
+To summarize this work, the present modelling chain was proven to reliably simulate the hydro-meteorological statistics in the study area, even if some difficulties and gaps were emphasized by the study.
+The fully distributed approach allows to reproduce the hydroclimatic characteristics and features in a seamless way over the whole territory.
+Rainfall B.C., by helping the system to better model some characteristics not completely captured even by a high-resolution meteorological reanalysis, contributes in a relevant way to improve the results even in very small basins (Area < 30-50 km2) generally affected by structural underestimation.